rdp/ffmpeg-windows-build-helpers/README.md

 ping me if you want this script ported to more native as well :)

 [1] if you use a 512MB RAM droplet, make sure to add some extra swap space: https://www.digitalocean.com/community/tutorials/how-to-add-swap-on-ubuntu-14-04 before starting.
+Here's my digitalocean referral link in case you want it [$10 credit] https://www.digitalocean.com/?refcode=b3030b559d17